mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 #### 7:16

-Then “Prajna”...
+Then “Prajñā”...
 Page 94: [...]

-> “Good Knowing Advisors, all Prajna wisdom is produced from one’s own nature; it does not enter from the outside.
+> “Good Knowing Advisors, all Prajñā wisdom is produced from one’s own nature; it does not enter from the outside.
 Using the intellect correctly is called the natural function of one’s true nature.
 One truth is all truth.
 The mind has the capacity for great things, and is not meant for practicing petty ways.
 Do not talk about emptiness with your mouth all day and in your mind fail to cultivate the conduct that you talk of.
 That would be like a common person calling himself the king of a country, which cannot be.
 People like that are not my disciples.”
 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

-This paragraph [talks about] the general meaning of *prajna*, wisdom.
+This paragraph [talks about] the general meaning of *prajñā*, wisdom.

 The meaning of wisdom [is] characterized by two meanings.

 One is *self-functioning of the true nature*.
 So wisdom means the self-functioning of the true nature, the original ultimate nature of existence.

-So prajna is not only human knowledge but prajna is knowledge open to all living beings, because wisdom is the self-functioning of the ultimate nature of existence.
+So prajñā is not only human knowledge but prajñā is knowledge open to all living beings, because wisdom is the self-functioning of the ultimate nature of existence.
 This is called wisdom, because it is a kind of principle, but [it is] not only the principle but also it is functioning, helping all sentient beings.
 That’s why it is called sometimes *dharma*.
 That dharma is that which supports or upholds [or] maintains all living beings.

 So, that is characteristic of [the] ultimate nature of existence.
 So [...] the principle is simultaneously wisdom, because it is that which we can realize.
 So the truth is the truth as a principle, but also as wisdom, because [it] helps all living beings.